Category of education variable 'd_qfhigh' and 'd_hiqual_dv'

 Understanding Society User Support

-Updated by Ting Liu over 1 year ago
+Updated by Ting Liu almost 2 years ago

 Thanks for sharing the look-up file, which is very helpful.
 I currently get an understanding of how other qualification is coded.